-Inevitably, what this means is that the Administration is angling for a court battle over its technically unjustifiable standards, creating uncertainty in the process.
-Of course, this is nothing new—the Pruitt administration has found itself at the center of a number of lawsuits for failing to adequately uphold the mission of the agency to protect public health and the environment.
+Inevitably, what this means is that the Administration is angling for a court battle over its technically unjustifiable standards.
+Thereby creating uncertainty in the process.
+Of course, this is nothing new.
+This Pruitt administration has found itself at the center of a number of lawsuits.
+Firstly, for failing to adequately uphold the mission of the agency.
+You know, to protect public health and the environment.

 This decision is not the end of the line

-The industry is now facing complete uncertainty—exactly the situation that the previous administration sought to avoid by finalizing the rules in 2017.
-But by pushing for a new rule as they have, the auto industry can only blame itself for this chaos.
+The industry is now facing complete uncertainty.
+Exactly the situation that the previous administration sought to avoid by finalizing the rules in 2017.
+But by pushing for a new rule as they have, the automakers can only blame itself for this chaos.
 And unfortunately, it would be the rest of us that will have to bear the cost, not only by paying more at the pump but by dealing with the ensuing impacts on the climate from veering away from the sustainable pathway we need to be on in 2025 and beyond.

-The one sliver of hope is that this action is just the first step in the process, which means there is still time to right this wrong.
-The administration’s next step will be to propose what it would set as a replacement for the cost-effective standards now on the books—giving an opportunity for stakeholders and the public writ large to weigh in.
+The one sliver of hope is that this action is just the first step in the process.
+This means there is still time to right this wrong.
+The administration’s next step will be to propose what it would set as a replacement.
+One for the cost-effective standards now on the books.
+Hence, giving an opportunity for stakeholders and the public writ large to weigh in.

-In responding to that proposal, the industry needs to stand up for the science and protect the environment, or they’ll remain guilty of using an ideological administration to ignore the facts, costing the public deeply.
-And you can bet the public will be watching—and hopefully giving the agency and the industry a piece of its mind.
+In conclusion, in responding to that proposal, the industry needs to stand up for science.
+THEY need to protect the environment.
+If not they’ll remain guilty.
+Guilty of using an ideological administration to ignore the facts.
+THIS will cost the public deeply.
+And you can bet the public will be watching.
+Finally and hopefully giving the agency and the industry a piece of its mind.